Join other libraries in advancing librarianship

 Director, Montana Library Network at the Montana State Library (1999–2006)

 Many institutions become members by contributing holdings to WorldCat—the world's largest bibliographic database and the foundation of the cooperative's shared data strategy—either as a single institution or as a member of a consortium, or through a state or national library.
 Libraries may belong to a group but not engage directly with OCLC—and still qualify for OCLC membership.

 While there is no separate membership fee to join OCLC, members contractually agree to participate in cooperative services.
 Part of maintaining membership in the cooperative also includes completing at least one of these activities annually:

 - Contributing metadata

 - Sharing staff resources and expertise, including participation in our virtual reference cooperative

 - Making digital content available to other members through WorldCat Digital Collection Gateway

-- Subscribe or contract for an OCLC library management system that will facilitate global sharing when transitioned to WorldShare.
+- Subscribing or contracting for an OCLC library management system that will facilitate global sharing when transitioned to WorldShare.